ldallen/vertx-nubes/docs/WebSockets.md

 ### The @Consumer annotation in Services

-Once you've created your brigde (let's say the "chat.to.server" one) you can create a Service to handle the communications on the Nubes server side, using the **@Consumer** annotation:
+Once you've created your brigde (let's say the `chat.to.server` one) you can create a Service to handle the communications on the Nubes server side, using the `@Consumer` annotation:

 ```java